Mysterious and strangely peaceful swamp in a dream with still dark water

 The swamp was there — and now you are out of it.
 One last step, one last effort — and the earth is under your feet again.
 Firm, dry, real.
 You look back: the swamp is there, behind you.
 You made it out.
 Perhaps you are muddy, wet, exhausted.
 Perhaps you do not understand how it happened.
 But you are here.
 On the shore.

-When this dream comes, your Survivor speaks through it.
-This is a very strong sub-personality — the one that knows how to get out — and has gotten out before.
-It knows: it is possible.
-The Survivor does not boast and does not triumph loudly.
-It simply stands on solid ground and feels how good it is — just to stand like this.
+When this dream comes, your Healer speaks through it.
+This is a very strong part — the one that knows how to free you, to carry to dry land what was long in the mire, and to give you back the right to stand on firm ground.
+It does not boast and does not triumph loudly.
+It simply stands beside you on solid ground and feels how good it is — just to stand like this.

 Pay attention to what you feel after leaving the swamp.
 Relief — almost physical, bodily: the exit is already close, or has already happened in waking life.
 Exhaustion — you have lived through a great deal, and your psyche is asking you to acknowledge that, to stay with it for a moment.
 A strange emptiness — this is normal: coming out of a difficult period often feels not like a celebration but like silence.
 Allow that silence to be.